Workshop on End-of-Life Care and Estate Planning

 Talks available online

-The Pontifical Faculty recently hosted a workshop on end-of-life care and a Catholic perspective on estate planning.
+In 2019 Pontifical Faculty hosted a workshop on end-of-life care and a Catholic perspective on estate planning.
 The first speaker was Fr.
 Thomas Petri, O.P, Vice President and Academic Dean of the PFIC, as well as associate professor of moral theology.
 A member of the Society of Christian Ethics, he has a doctorate from The Catholic University of America and is an expert on Church teaching as it relates to end-of-physical-life care.
 In 2015 he was a guest on the public radio program Interfaith Voices, debating Episcopalian Bishop Gene Robinson on euthanasia.

 The second speaker was Mrs. Kimberly Martin Begg, Esq., one of the region’s most respected attorneys.
 A member of Saint Catherine of Siena Parish in Great Falls, Mrs. Begg received her juris doctor from George Mason University, and is active with a number of Catholic ministries.
 In her talk, she offered simple, practical strategies for planning one’s estate and ensuring that planned giving wishes are honored.